jfjuanmiguel/starter-kit-api/README.md

-# NestJS Starter Project
+# Starter Kit API Project

-This NestJS starter project serves as a robust foundation for building scalable and maintainable backend applications.
+This Starter Kit API project serves as a robust foundation for building scalable and maintainable backend applications.
 It incorporates best practices, essential modules, and configurations to jumpstart your development process.

 ## Features